SoulFireMage/Katiya_Starship/content/mathsummaries/Spectral Theory_ Leverage Map.md

 **Representation theory callback:** Characters are traces, traces are sums of eigenvalues.
 The spectral decomposition of a representation is its decomposition into irreps.

-**For the zeta intuition:** If you're thinking about the zeta function spectrally, you're in good company.
-The zeros *behave like* eigenvalues even though we don't have the operator.
-The explicit formulas are trace formulas in disguise.
-Your "spiral fractal" instinct is reaching for some kind of renormalization group flow or multiscale decomposition—both spectral in nature.

----

-**Information Geometry** next?
-That's where probability distributions become a curved space, KL divergence becomes almost-a-metric, and inference becomes geometry.